How do I Answer a Lawsuit for Debt Collection?

 I have offered to make small payments on my bill, or I have told the plaintiff I would make full payments as soon as possible.
 Can the plaintiff sue me anyway?

-If you cannot make a payment, contact the creditor right away.
-Explain what happened.
-If they do not hear from you, they may assume you will not pay.
+Yes.
 They will file a lawsuit.
 If they win, the court will add the costs of that suit to the amount you owe.
 The creditor does not have to accept anything less than what you owe.

 Yes.
 That is not a defense.